espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 ![Web Bluetooth setting](Puck.js Quick Start/connect2.png)

-* You should be shown a list of devices - click on `Puck.js ABCD` (where `ABCD` is the last 4 digits of your Puck's address)
+* You should be shown a list of devices - click on `Puck.js ABCD` (where `ABCD` is the last 4 digits of your Puck's MAC address)

 ![Web Bluetooth device chooser](Puck.js Quick Start/connect3.png)